Holocaust trains: Netherlands

 The Netherlands was invaded on 10 May 1940 and fell under German military control.
 The community of native-Dutch Jews including the new Jewish refugees from Germany and Austria was estimated at 140,000.
 Most natives were concentrated in the Amsterdam ghetto before being moved to Westerbork transit camp in the north-east near the German border.
 Deportees for "resettlement" leaving aboard the NS passenger and freight trains were unaware of their final destination or fate, as postcards were often thrown from moving trains.

 Most of the approximately 100,000 Jews sent to Westerbork perished.
 Between July 1942 and September 1944 almost every Tuesday a train left for Auschwitz-Birkenau and Sobibor extermination camps, or Bergen-Belsen and Theresienstadt, in 94 outgoing trains.
 About 60,000 prisoners were sent to Auschwitz and 34,000 to Sobibor.
 At liberation approximately 870 Jews remained in Westerbork.
 Only 5,200 deportees survived, most of them in Theresienstadt, approximately 1980 survivors, or Bergen-Belsen, approximately 2050 survivors.
 From those on the sixty-eight transports to Auschwitz 1052 people returned, including 181 of the 3450 people taken from eighteen of the trains at Cosel.
 There were 18 survivors out of approximately one thousand people selected from the nineteen trains to Sobibor, the remainder being murdered on arrival.
 For the Netherlands, the overall survival rate among Jews who boarded the trains for all camps was 4.86 percent.
 On 29 September 2005, the Dutch national rail company Nederlandse Spoorwegen (NS) apologised for its role in the deportation of Jews to the death camps.

 Norway

 Norway surrendered to Nazi Germany on 10 June 1940.
 At the time, there were 1,700 Jews living in Norway.
 About half of them escaped to neutral Sweden.
-Round ups by the SS began in the fall of 1942 with support of the Norwegian police.
+Round-ups by the SS began in the fall of 1942 with the support of the Norwegian police.
 In late November 1942, all Jews of Oslo including women and children were put on a ship requisitioned by the Quisling government and taken to Hamburg, Germany.
 From there, they were deported to Auschwitz-Birkenau by train.
 In total, 770 Norwegian Jews were sent by boat to Germany between 1940 and 1945.
 Only two dozen survived.